Flitton’s Mill

-Flittons Mill was a smock wind mill, which stood on Station Road, formerly known as Odsey Way.
+Flittons Mill, a smock wind mill, stood on Station Road, which was formerly known as Odsey Way.
+The mill was sometimes referred to as Odsey Way Mill.
 It was on the north east corner of a block of land allotted to Samuel Flitton in the Steeple Morden Enclosure Award.
 The Enclosure Award was completed 31 January 1816 and Map dated 1817.
 There is no mill mentioned in the Award or on the Map and it can be assumed that it was not there then.

 In lieu of freehold open fields lands and rights of sheepwalk and common, Samuel Flitton received two allotments on the west side of Odsey Way, stretching across to the Guilden Morden boundary.
 The first was 38a 1r 5p of freehold land north of Ashwell Street and the second 95a 3r 30p of freehold south of Ashwell Street.
-This was open farmland with no buildings or farmsteads.
+This was open farmland with no buildings or farmsteads and the extent is shown by the red line marking the boundaries.

 In 1836 Thomas built a house and farm complex on the family’s Odsey Way land, which had been allotted to his father Samuel in the 1816 Enclosure Award.
 The new farm was in the south-east corner of the 38a 1r 5p allotment adjoining Odsey Way on the east and Ashwell Street on the south.
 It is likely that the Mill was erected around the same time as the new house and farmstead, were being built.
 Certainly the Mill is shown on the 1839 Tithe Map and is in the opposite north-east corner of the land adjoining Odsey Way.
 No house or ancillary buildings are shown associated with the mill on the map.
 In the Tithe Apportionment 1839 this land is recorded as Homestead Field and no mention is made of the Mill.